 The spammers of course know this too, and recently, they have been exploiting it by intentionally creating a kind of “nested” email address.

-How this accomplished is a little technical (and you can read about it here), but it’s increasingly being used to spoof the “From:” portion of an email.
+How this accomplished is a little technical, but it’s increasingly being used to spoof the “From:” portion of an email.

 The good news in Zimbra (or any Linux server running the Postfix MTA) is that it’s easy to fix.